-This is great news for the main monarch butterfly population amidst dwindling populations in the last 25 years.
-A lack of host milkweed plants for monarchs to lay their eggs on and for their caterpillars to eat, pesticide use, not enough native habitat for adult monarchs to feed on during their journeys north and south — so many factors come into play as to why monarch butterfly populations have dwindled almost 90 percent in the past 30 years.
+A lack of host milkweed plants for monarchs to lay their eggs on and for their caterpillars to eat, pesticide use, not enough native habitat for adult monarchs to feed on during their journeys north and south --- so many factors come into play as to why monarch butterfly populations have dwindled almost 90 percent in the past 30 years.
 Chip Taylor, director of the University of Kansas Monarch Watch program predicted that 2019-20 populations would be down, and he was right.
 (Read his blog here)

 Not all monarch butterflies overwinter in Mexico.
-There is a population of monarch butterflies on the west coast, and news surrounding those monarchs is not as positive.
+There is a population of monarch butterflies on the west coast, and news surrounding those monarchs is not positive either.
 This smaller population of monarchs migrate south to overwinter on the Baja Peninsula, and the Xerces Society has found that the west coast population has declined 99.4 percent since the 1980s.
 In the 1980s, western monarch populations were estimated at 4.5 million, but the 2018 monarch butterfly count only reported 28,429 butterflies.
 That means for every 160 monarch butterflies in the 1980s, there is only one today.

-Spring migration for monarch butterflies has yet to begin.
+Spring migration for monarch butterflies has begun for 2020.
 For the main continental population, it will take four-six generations of monarchs to reach their northern-most territories in Iowa, Minnesota and even into Canada before the last generation heads back south to overwinter again in Mexico.

 We can all help those generations.